RagnarokFate/AerodynamicsSimulation/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ### Development Guidelines
 - Follow C++17 standards